FairRootGroup/FairSoft/docs/README.md

 ```

 Here zlib is the name of the package which should be taken from the system.
-zlib@1.2.8%gcc@5.4.0 is the complete description of the package to be installed
+zlib@1.2.8%gcc@5.4.0 is the complete description of the package to be used from an
-which is version 1.2.8 of zlib compiled with gcc at version 5.4.0.
+external location, which is version 1.2.8 of zlib compiled with gcc at version 5.4.0.
 arch=linux-ubuntu16.04-x86_64: describes the system for which this package should be used
 which is a 64bit version Ubuntu Linux 16.04.
 And finally it is described wehere the
-installed package is found.
+installed package is found, in this case it is /usr.

+### Use needed system package on macosx 10.12

+We encountered compilation problems on macosx 10.12.
+At least on this system it was impossible to
+compile the mesa package which provides the OpenGL support.
+The problem with python was that
+packages which depends on python showed compilation errors which were related to the python
+installation.
+The compilation of python itself worked without problems.

-To solve the issue with mac osx 10.12 the following lines have to be added.
+To solve theses issues we add the following lines:

 ```bash
   mesa: